 Despite this emphasis on blaming and treating parts, allopathic medicine comes under the umbrella of holistic healing when it is used as part of a whole person treatment plan.
 Although the modern medical system divorced itself from holism in the early 1900's, this rift is slowly mending as research and holistic doctors show support of holistic and more natural alternatives.

-Regardless of the type of health care you choose, take full responsibility for your health.
+Regardless of the type of health care you choose, take full responsibility for your well-being.
 Educate yourself about the potential benefits and drawbacks of available allopathic and alternative treatments relating to your health conditions.
 Research procedures and medications before using them.

 Keep an up-to-date copy of your medical records and understand what is going on with your health and treatments.
 This way you can minimize potential problems while optimizing the benefits of allopathy you will receive.